 This was famously paraphrased by Claude Shannon in what is known as Shannon’s Maxim:

 The applicability to deception is immediately apparent.
-Good deception should remain effective, even when an attacker:
+It should remain effective, even when an attacker:

 - Knows that deception technology is deployed

-- Knows the full capabilities of the specific deception technology
+- Knows the full capabilities of the specific solution

-- Intuitively understands where the deception may be deployed (ATM, SWIFT, SCADA, IoT etc.)
+- Intuitively understands where the decoys may be deployed (ATM, SWIFT, SCADA, IoT etc.)

 However, the exact map of the minefield — the specific placement of decoys, their running services, and their content is not known.
 This deception map is the equivalent of the secret key in a crypto-system.
-As long as the deception map is not known to the attacker, the deception should still remain effective, despite the attacker having complete visibility into the rest of the system.
+As long as the map is not known to the attacker, the illusion should still remain extremely effective, despite the attacker having complete visibility into the rest of the system.